RustyGusty/2023-Miller-Summer-Research/Timeline.md

 - Rewrote plotrectangle and plotmask to use UserData instead of handle variables to ensure correct functionality with calls from motioncontrol
 - Fixed statistic to correctly ignore masked output when calculating statistics
 - Sent in prayers to ensure things work properly

+## 2024-05-18
+- Added textbox to show current settings of run in imageanalysis for background stuff
+- Fixed mask issue: uint16(NaN) = 0, so changed plotrectangle to work in doubles instead of uints
+- Various bug fixes (loading wrong image for pumpon subtraction, not resetting progress counters for different stage positions, not saving the correct images)
+- Combining the pump off and pump on background taking into one function to reduce redundancy
+- Additional dialogue boxes for new reminders following in person testing